Atlassian Jira Software

 Project Key and Issue Type Name are required parameters to run this command.

-Run the List Fields command to obtain Custom Fields.
+Run the List Fields command to obtain the Custom Fields.

-If you are adding custom fields with an account ID, you can obtain the account ID using the Get Account IDs command.
-Account IDs can be found in the returned raw data at the path $.users[*].accountId.
+To add custom fields with an account ID, obtain the account ID using the Get Account IDs command.
+Account IDs can be found in the raw data at the path $.users[*].accountId.

 Input